lvzrr/lvbfc/INFO.md

 This feature can be switched off with `--no-wrap`, which cuts the runtime cost by x2 or more, while still offering extendibility with `--stacksize=N`, so programs can be unsafe and performant with a manual guardrail.

-For programs that need wrapping, it's highly encouraged to use `--heap` instead of the default if memory size isn't an issue.
+For programs that may need more tape, it's highly encouraged to use `--heap` instead of the default if memory size isn't an issue.
+Because if the program does not consider wrapping, it'll stall, but that's on the program's design.

 An example of this is clear when we try to calculate the transcendental number `e` in `e.b` with [bfc](https://github.com/Wilfred/bfc):